The Dom Ruinart Chalk Wrap Story

 In 2020, Ruinart revolutionised its packaging with Colourform's new second skin case, which now envelops all its bottles.
+Inspired again by the Crayères (chalk cellars) of Maison Ruinart this 100% moulded fibre wrap is the definition of modern luxury packaging.

 Dom Ruinart's chalk wrap offers a new interpretation of this innovation.
 Velvety soft to the touch like chalk, it transforms this exceptional bottle into a sculptural object.
 The gentle reliefs and crevices crisscross, as if carved directly into chalky rock.